RenaudRohlinger/stats-gl/README.md

 - `logsPerSecond`: How often to log performance data, in logs per second.
 - `graphsPerSecond`: How often to update the graph, in graphs per second.
+- `trackFPS`: A boolean value to enable or disable the built-in FPS and CPU panels.
+Defaults to `true`.
+Set to `false` if you only want custom panels and/or GPU/Hz/CPT panels.
 - `trackGPU`: A boolean value to enable or disable GPU tracking.
 - `trackHz`: A boolean value to enable or disable Hz tracking.
 - `trackCPT`: (Threejs specific) A boolean value to enable or disable Threejs Compute Shading tracking.